 - Microfibre towel — we like these Microfiber Towel Cleaning Cloths

 Method: Baking soda, being a natural disinfectant, cleans mold without leaving any scent behind.
-To achieve this outcome, dissolve baking soda into water (the more you use, the more potent the solution will be), or into a vinegar and water solution, and spray onto the mold.
-Leave it for anywhere from 20 minutes to an hour, and then scrub and wipe clean with a damp cloth.
+To achieve this outcome, dissolve baking soda into water (the more you use, the more potent the baking soda solution will be), or into a vinegar and water solution, and spray onto the mold.
+Leave the baking soda for anywhere from 20 minutes to an hour, and then scrub and wipe the baking soda clean with a damp cloth.

 Citrus seed extract and water mold solution